ChrisLaganiere/MoreData/README.md

 ### Filtering Protocol

 The `Filtering` protocol allows you to define reusable and composable filters for Core Data queries.
+Consider making an enum with available filtering options.

 #### Example